 You first need a material with specular attributes to create a shader that simulates this effect.
 The Blinn material is an excellent starting point for a shiny and reflective surface.

-To connect the nodes, we can connect the ramp into the colour attribute of the Blinn material.
-To connect the sampler info node to the ramp we will use the connection editor.
+To connect the nodes, connect the ramp into the colour attribute of the Blinn material.
+To connect the sampler info node to the ramp, use the Connection Editor.

-Looking at the Ramp attribute we need to note what type of ramp we are currently using; in this case the type is a “V ramp”.
-This will be important to note for the connection of the sampler info node next.
+Looking at the Ramp attribute, you need to note what type of ramp you are currently using; in this case the type is a 'V Ramp'.
+This is important to note for the connection of the sampler info node next.

 To connect the two nodes, follow the steps below: